testing-library/testing-library-docs/docs/react-testing-library/setup.md

-If you're using the Jest testing framework version 24 or lower with the default configuration, it's recommended to use `jest-environment-jsdom-fifteen` package as Jest uses a version of the jsdom environment that is not fully compatible with the `React Testing Library`
+If you're using the Jest testing framework version 24 or lower with the default configuration, it's recommended to use `jest-environment-jsdom-fifteen` package as Jest uses a version of the jsdom environment that misses some features and fixes, required by the `React Testing Library`

 First, install `jest-environment-jsdom-fifteen`.